hlascelles/que-scheduler/README.md

 CancelAbandonedOrders:
   cron: "*/5 * * * *"

-# Specify the job_class, using any name for the key.
+# Specify the job_class, using any name for the key
 queue_documents_for_indexing:
   cron: "0 0 * * *"
   class: QueueDocuments